 This year 2011-

-- we ran our forums –having direct or indirect relevance to the issue of reform- these still reverberate because of the recordings on the website – thanks to Peter Campbell ‘s videos and photos and to the slides we wrested from the speakers, and Simon Grosser’s persistence in getting them upon our site.
+- We ran our forums, and these still reverberate because of the recordings on the website – thanks to Peter Campbell ‘s videos and photos and to the slides we wrested from the speakers, and Simon Grosser’s persistence in getting them upon our site.

 So let’s now go round the table and hear from others about the things they have gotten out of belonging to this group this year – give us an example of something you have enjoyed doing and felt was worthwhile – that had an impact.
 Can be quite small, and it doesn’t matter if it has already been mentioned – if it was true for you too, then tell us.
 Tonight we’re not going to explore the “how might we have done this better theme”- we have an strategic planning day coming up to air some of the things we’d like to improve.
 This is our celebration time.
 What did we get out of this year.